doublea819/batterup-privacy/index.md

 1. **Delete your account in-app** Settings → Account → Delete account) — this immediately removes all server-side data (Yahoo tokens, device tokens, cached roster data) and signs you out.
 The action is irreversible.
 2. **Email us** at the support address below and request full deletion of your server-side records.
 We will delete your Yahoo tokens, your Yahoo GUID, and any registered device tokens within seven (7) days of the request.
 3. **Revoke access from Yahoo directly** — visit https://login.yahoo.com/account/preferences/apps to remove Batter Up Fantasy's access at any time.
 This immediately invalidates our stored tokens.
+4. **Revoke access from ESPN directly** — sign out of espn.com in any browser.
+This invalidates the session cookies we stored.

 ## Children